dbasrai/dbasrai.github.io/two/science.md

 I do think that's the heart of every single conspiracy theory, is someone fucking up at work and not telling someone.
 Even 9/11, you know how people are like jet fuel doesn't melt steel beams, I bet what actually happened was that after the world trade center was constructed, some architectural firm was like they wanted steal beams?
 Well I don't think it makes a difference as long as they don't get 9/11ed.

+--

+science is focused on creating things that allow us to work more.

 People who make AI are also dogshit at their jobs.
 Have you seen the fast food kiosk.